Towboat worker to the rescue, pulls man from icy Mississippi

-ST. LOUIS — A man fell into the Mississippi River Thursday morning.
+ST. LOUIS — A boat crew saved a worker who fell into the icy Mississippi River Thursday morning, the U.S. Coast Guard said.

+The man, an employee of SCF Lewis and Clark, was working on a barge that had broken away when he lost his footing and fell into the river, the U.S. Coast Guard said.

+The U.S. Army Corps of Engineers' water gauge located in Winfield, Missouri, measured a temperature of 39 degrees at that time.

-It happened just before noon near south St. Louis.
-The man was on a barge when he fell in the icy river waters.
-The swift river currents pulled him under the barge and he came up on the opposite end of the boat.
+The swift river currents pulled the man under the barge and he came up on the opposite end, the fire department said.

-A person working on the tugboat was able to rescue him.
-The worker pulled him to safety.
+The man was in the water for about 10 minutes before a person working on another SCF Lewis and Clark boat was able to pull him to safety, the U.S. Coast Guard said.

+The frigid weather is especially dangerous for people who work on the water because it creates a slick surface on the boats.

-The St. Louis Fire Department Marine Task Force helped the man get to a hospital.
-He is expected to be OK.
+The St. Louis Fire Department Marine Task Force helped the man get to a hospital and said he's expected to be OK.

 More local news